joshuapearson/tucson-josh/content/posts/storytelling-photography/index.md

 ### Sharing the Journey

+Anyone who has spent much time peering through a viewfinder knows that once the last frame has been captured a long road still lies ahead.
+We must still go through the trove of images that we created and narrow them down to those that really speak to us.
+We process and adjust the shots that make the cut.
+All of this hard work has now yielded a vehicle to convey something deeper about a place and a journey.
+But we still don't have a story.
+To turn this collection of photos into a story, we must share them.
+Whether we choose to keep the story an intimate one, only spread among our travel companions or whether we shout it out to the world on social media, it is this act of sharing that brings the story to life.

-Does this help us to answer the question of why we do it?
+So, why we do it?
 Perhaps we can now answer with a bit more nuance.
 We're bringing all this gear to the ends of the earth so that we can tell the tale of an adventure.
 We burden ourselves with cameras and lenses because the language we choose to use is visual and these are the tools that we need to write the story.
 And that story isn't just ours, but is the story of a community.

 ![Cattle graze below the jagged peaks of Torres del Paine](images/DSC06180.jpg)
 ![Cold beers in the van that will take you home, what a reward!](images/DSC05952.jpg)